 Created goals look like this.
 Select the 'Actions' button next a goal to change, copy, or archive/delete the goal.

 Archive is where you will find information you have previously created for that student but no longer want in the main menu.
 For example, if you have created goals for a student and generate a new IEP with new goals, you can archive the old goals so they do not appear on the active goals list.
-To access archived data, go to the 'Students' screen, select 'Actions' at top, and select 'View Archived Data' from the drop down.
+To access archived data, go to the 'Students' screen, select 'Actions' at the top, and select 'View Archived Data' from the drop down.

 The SLP Toolkit Companion Image Viewer is a companion app accessible from your smartphone, tablet, or another computer.
 This allows you to view images from PLAs and Progress Monitoring Tools (PMTs) on one device and record responses on another.
-To access the images, go to app.slptoolkit.com/viewer, then login using the same credentials you use for your regular SLP Toolkit account.
+To access the images, go to viewer.slptoolkit.com, then login using the same credentials you use for your regular SLP Toolkit account.

 That’s it!
 You should quickly be up and running in no time.